-The subject property is intended to be developed into a concrete mixing plant.
-The development will include a mixing plant building, material stockpile areas and an area designated for employee parking.
+As mentioned previously, approximately 4.6 hectares of the 28.4 hectare subject property is proposed to be developed.
+The development works, located outside of the setback constraints noted above, will include a concrete batching plant building, material stockpile areas and an area designated for employee parking.
 The existing building located on the south side of Huntley Creek is to remain and be used as an administration building for the plant.
 The site will be accessed by a new access road connection to Carp Road.
-The connection to Carp Road will be of similar location to the existing gravel access road currently used for the property.
+The connection to Carp Road will be of similar location to the existing gravel road currently used for the property.
 Refer to the Site Plan (DWG.
 OSP-1) prepared by Stantec Consulting Ltd. in Appendix A for more details.